-Michael H. Shuman is an economist, attorney, author, and entrepreneur, and a Fellow at the Business Alliance for Local Living Economies (BALLE), Cutting Edge Capital, and Post-Carbon Institute.
+Michael H. Shuman is an economist, attorney, author, and entrepreneur, and a founding board member of the Business Alliance for Local Living Economies (BALLE), and a Fellow at Cutting Edge Capital and Post-Carbon Institute.

-He has authored, coauthored, or edited eight books.
-His most recent book, just published by Chelsea Green, is Local Dollars, Local Sense: How to Move Your Money from Wall Street to Main Street and Achieve Real Prosperity.
-His previous book, The Small Mart Revolution: How Local Businesses Are Beating the Global Competition (Berrett-Koehler, 2006), received as bronze prize from the Independent Publishers Association for best business book of 2006.
+He has authored, coauthored, or edited nine books.
+His most recent book, just published by Chelsea Green, is The Local Economy Solution: How Innovative, Self-financing Pollinator Enterprises can Grow Jobs and Prosperity.
+His earlier book, The Small Mart Revolution: How Local Businesses Are Beating the Global Competition (Berrett-Koehler, 2006), received as bronze prize from the Independent Publishers Association for best business book of 2006.

 A prolific speaker, Shuman has given an average of more than one invited talk per week, mostly to local governments and universities, for 30 years—in 47 states and eight countries.
 He has appeared on numerous television and radio shows, such as the Lehrer News Hour and NPR's "Talk of the Nation," and NPR’s “All Things Considered.”